AccelByte/session-dsm-grpc-plugin-go/README.md

 > :warning: **Ngrok free plan has some limitations**: You may want to use paid plan if the traffic is high.

+4. in admin portal go to -> Multiplayer > Matchmaking > Session Configuration.
+Click on the Add Session Template button.
+Select the Server configuration to be a DS - Custom.
+Then, select the Custom URL option and provide the ngrok forwarding URL from step 3.

+5. create gamesession or do matchmaking

+6. in Sessions and Parties - > check in session detail base on session id -> if ds status available check your server in GCPVM or gamelift

 ### Test Observability

 To be able to see the how the observability works in this sample app locally, there are few things that need be setup before performing tests.